awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

 A volume gateway exposes volumes you have created for the gateway as iSCSI targets\.
 For more information, see [Connecting Your Volumes to Your Client](GettingStarted-use-volumes.md#GettingStartedAccessVolumes)\.

 **Note**
 To connect to your volume target, your gateway must have an upload buffer configured\.
 If an upload buffer is not configured for your gateway, then the status of your volumes is displayed as UPLOAD BUFFER NOT CONFIGURED\.
-To configure an upload buffer for a gateway in a stored volumes setup, see [To configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.
-To configure an upload buffer for a gateway in a cached volumes setup, see [To configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.
+To configure an upload buffer for a gateway in a stored volumes setup, see [To add and configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.
+To configure an upload buffer for a gateway in a cached volumes setup, see [To add and configure upload buffer or cache storage ](ManagingLocalStorage-common.md#GatewayWorkingStorageCachedTaskBuffer)\.

 The following diagram highlights the iSCSI target in the larger picture of the AWS Storage Gateway architecture\.
 For more information, see [How AWS Storage Gateway Works \(Architecture\)](StorageGatewayConcepts.md)\.